mvysny/karibu-testing/karibu-testing-v10/README.md

 or Karibu-DSL's `currentUI.addShortcut(Ctrl + Alt + SPACE) {}` to run an arbitrary
 block of code.

+## Using custom ErrorHandler

+Karibu-Testing has been designed to fail fast and pass the exception thrown by event handlers directly to JUnit.
+This is the easiest way you can learn about errors in your code.
+This also makes testing of the ErrorHandler harder.
+However, there is a way.

+In order to test your custom ErrorHandler, you can simply throw an exception in `UI.access()`, then call `MockVaadin.runUIQueue(true)`.
+The `runUIQueue()` method runs all outstanding blocks scheduled via `UI.access()`; setting the `propagateExceptionToHandler` parameter to true causes the `runUIQueue()` method to pass all exceptions to the current ErrorHandler (set to current VaadinSession).

 # Support for Vaadin Pro Components

 ## Grid Pro